mgechev/revive/README.md

 ### `var-naming`

-This rule accepts two slices of strings, a whitelist and a blacklist of initialisms.
+This rule accepts two slices of strings, an allow-list and a blocklist of initialisms.
 By default, the rule behaves exactly as the alternative in `golint` but optionally, you can relax it (see [golint/lint/issues/89](https://github.com/golang/lint/issues/89))

 ```toml
 [rule.var-naming]